stacklane/docs/🗄/Article/users/login.md

   namespace: application
 ```

-In this case the private site and auth area will be accessible from
+For the deployment of "Public Site", the private site and auth area will
-`/app/` and `/app/auth/` respectively.
+be accessible from `/app/` and `/app/auth/` respectively.

 # Login Widget